spr-networks/coredns-block/README.md

 ## Description

 The block plugin will block any domain that is on the block lists.
-The block lists are downloaded on startup or otherwise once a week.
+The block lists are downloaded on startup or otherwise once a week -- can also be updated by configuration in the spr-api.

 For a domain that is blocked we will return a NXDOMAIN response.